Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }
 drawEllipse(mouseX, mouseY);  // a nice circle, centre x,y radius 50
 ```
+Try this in the console: `function ff() { console.log("zippo"); }` then `typeof(ff)` then `ff` then `ff()`

 ### Returning a value

 The functions above take some action or change the state of the program (typically draw something, in p5.js), but they don't return any value.
-If you want your function to return a value, use 'return'.
-This is often at the end of the function, but can be anywhere else in the function.
+If you want your function to return a value, use `return someValue`.
+This is often at the end of the function, but can also be anywhere else in the function.

 ```javascript
 function addNumbers(a, b) {